oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

     Normative source code uses this paragraph style.
 ```

+The information models of the CSAF schemata are illustrated in the prose in a generic YAML format in the shape of outlines.
+In contrast to extracts of JSON snippets in prior versions of this specification such YAML snippets can be annotated and validated both as being well-formed and matching the schema part.
+These outlines are directly extractable per JSON Paths from the corresponding CSAF schema as documented in the normative format of this specification.
+The types used are the general `Mapping`, `Sequence`, and `String` types.
+The latter may be further constrained to specific facets like for example enumerations noted as `String.Enum`.
+General instances (like a CSAF document) are noted as such in angle brackets to emphasize the topology.
+Items of sequences are noted as YAML sequence items and annotated per comments naming the kind of sequence item they represent.

 Some sections of this specification are illustrated with non-normative examples introduced with "Example" or "Examples" like so:

 *Example 1:*<a id='typographical-conventions-eg-1'></a><a id='sec-1-5-eg-1'></a><a id='example-4321'></a>